Helmsdale, on the east coast of Sutherland, was built on golf, herrings and salmon!

 Today, Helmsdale is a name synonymous with salmon fishing, but the town and its picturesque harbour originally prospered as a result of the herring boom of the 19th century.
-The Timespan Heritage Centre uses an award-winning combination of life-size displays and audiovisual exhibits to tell the story of the area from earliest times.
+The Timespan Heritage Centre uses an award-winning combination of life-size displays and audio-visual exhibits to tell the story of the area from earlier times.

 From Helmsdale, a short drive up the Strath of Kildonan will take you to Baille an Or and Suisgill - sites of the 'great Sutherland gold rush' of 1869.
 The first finds were by Robert Gilchrist, a local man who returned home after 17 years in the Australian gold fields.
 His success brought others rushing to Kildonan and soon there was a shanty town of hundreds of prospectors.
 Within a year the gold rush was over, but small amounts are still found today.

 Helmsdale's annual Highland games are held in a dramatic setting overlooking the village.